 Los Angeles Hit and Run Attorney

 It happens every day in Los Angeles County.
 Good people are involved in traffic collisions.
 Panic or confusion sets in.
 They continue to drive after the accident, and leave the scene.
-After regaining composure shortly thereafter, they want to make things right, somehow, and take action.
+After regaining their composure, they want to make things right.

 So, what do you do after a hit and run?

 Answer: Seek immediate help from an attorney who focuses on hit & run cases.

 Call Mr. Kita, now, at 213-400-5355, for help!